June 27, 2026 · ISCA 2026 · Raleigh, NC

 We encourage interactive formats showcasing practical applications of agentic AI.
 Example topics include, but are not limited to:

-Please provide a 2-page proposal outlining:
+Please provide a proposal outlining:

 We provide a small list of relevant resources to Architecture 2.0: